 Frequently Asked Questions

-How can renewable energy help climate change, and how is Jakson Green contributing?
+How can renewable energy help with climate change, and how is Jakson Green contributing?

-Since renewable energy sources, like solar and wind power, emit close to no greenhouse gases, they can help reverse the effects of climate change.
-Climate change is caused by global warming, or when excess greenhouse gas molecules in the atmosphere absorb heat and radiate it back towards the earth’s surface.
+Since renewable energy sources, such as solar and wind power, emit nearly no greenhouse gases, they can help mitigate the effects of climate change.
+Climate change is caused by global warming, which occurs when excess greenhouse gas molecules in the atmosphere absorb heat and radiate it back towards the Earth’s surface.

-To further mitigate climate change and help the nation reach net zero, Jakson green is on the path to new energies that will impact the environment.
-In this pursuit, we have registered our strong presence in net-zero offerings like Green Hydrogen and ammonia, Waste to Energy, Electrolysers and Fuel cells, Utility-scale Battery Energy Storage Systems (BESS), Solar and related Operation and maintenance services across all these lines of business.
+To further mitigate climate change and help the nation reach net zero, Jakson Green is on a path to new energies that will positively impact the environment.
+In this pursuit, we have established a strong presence in net-zero offerings, including Green Hydrogen and ammonia, Waste-to-Energy, Electrolysers and Fuel Cells, Utility-scale Battery Energy Storage Systems (BESS), and Solar, as well as related Operation and Maintenance services across all these lines of business.

 How is India progressing towards green energy?

-Thanks to central government policies and initiatives, technological advancements, and significant foreign investments, India has witnessed remarkable growth in renewable energy capacity.
-In 2023, India has already surpassed 174 GW in 2023, accounting for about 37% of the country’s total energy supply.
+Thanks to central government policies and initiatives, technological advancements, and substantial foreign investments, India has experienced significant growth in its renewable energy capacity.
+In 2023, India had already surpassed 174 GW, accounting for approximately 37% of the country’s total energy supply.
 The nation has exceeded its target of installing 175 GW of renewable energy capacity by 2022, with a projected capacity of 280 GW by 2025.

-How Jakson Green comes into existence, and what does it do?
+How does Jakson Green come into existence, and what does it do?

 To focus more on sustainable goals and work towards net zero, Jakson Group, one of India’s leading energy and infrastructure companies, launched Jakson Green.
-This venture focuses on Green Hydrogen and derivatives, Waste to Energy, electrolyzers and Fuel cells, Utility-scale Battery Energy Storage Systems (BESS), Solar and related Operation and maintenance services across all these lines of business.
+This venture focuses on Green Hydrogen and its derivatives, waste-to-energy, electrolysers and Fuel cells, Utility-scale Battery Energy Storage Systems (BESS), and Solar and related Operation and maintenance services across all these lines of business.

 What is the Green Hydrogen Business Model of Jakson Green?

-Jakson Green’s business strategy centers around creating environmentally friendly Hydrogen and ammonia.
-It involves developing and incorporating renewable energy facilities at the initial stages and managing the mid-to-late-stage processes of electrolysis and ammonia synthesis.
+Jakson Green’s business strategy centres around creating environmentally friendly Hydrogen and ammonia.
+It involves developing and incorporating renewable energy facilities at the initial stages, as well as managing the mid-to-late-stage processes of electrolysis and ammonia synthesis.

 What is the vision of Jakson Green?